mapsense/tweetsense/README.md

 Be aware that free Heroku dynos must sleep for a few hours each day, so to get the most of your Tweetsense deployment, make sure to use a Hobby ($7/month) dyno or better.

+### Common Issues

+- **I set everything up, but my universe didn't get created.** Make sure the Mapsense API key has the 'api' scope, or Tweetsense will be unable to create universes or push data.
+- **Something went wrong, how do I debug the application?** You can use the Heroku CLI to tail Tweetsense's error logs with `heroku logs --tail --app {my-tweetsense-app}`.

+For general help and support, feel free to e-mail us at support@mapsense.co.